tmpfs/prism/doc/components.md

 export default Prism(View, 'View')
 ```

-You must give it a string name that becomes the default style name for the component, see [style names](#style-names) for more information.

 Here is a working example for the application shown above.

 File: [Label.js](/doc/examples/Label.js)

 <? @source {javascript=s/\.\.\/\.\.\/src\/Prism/react-native-prism/} ./examples/Label.js ?>

-Because the component configured `styleName` the stylesheet we created earlier already provides styles for our new component!
+Because the component configured `styleName` with `Label` the style rule we created earlier already provides styles for our new component!

 ### Quick Components